We’d love to hear your questions and any thoughts on writing or suggestions to improve the Novel-in-Progress Bookcamp.

 HOW: It costs nothing to apply.
 Simply submit the requested information about your work-in-progress and your writing goals (we screen applicants to ensure that each is a good fit for the program).

-Then, a refundable $100 deposit will reserve your spot as a 2014 Bookcamp writer.
+Then, a refundable $100 deposit will reserve your spot as a 2017 Bookcamp participant.

 "Okay, listen up: This woman can write!
 S.J.
 Rozan paints with the full palette of the human heart, using depth, detial and nuance of character that I haven't seen since Raymond Chandler.
 (Yes, I mean it.)"